jveilleux/FarmFreshWeb/create-or-connect-with-your-supplying-producers.md

 ### Creating a producer profile:

 You can create a new profile for a producer by clicking on **Enterprises **in the horizontal blue banner, and then clicking **+ New Enterprise**.
-Remember ‘enterprise’ is a general term used for any producer or hub profile on the FFW.
+Remember ‘enterprise’ is a general term used for any producer or farmers market profile on the FFW.

 [![](https://openfoodnetwork.org/wp-content/uploads/2015/05/New-Enterprise.png "New Enterprise button")](https://openfoodnetwork.org/wp-content/uploads/2015/05/New-Enterprise.png)